MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-port-acls.md

 - A port ACL in VMM filters access to a specific VMM network object.
 - Each VMM network object can have only one port ACL attached.
 - An ACL contains rules and can be attached to any number of VMM network objects.
 You can create an ACL without rules, and add the rules later.
-- If an ACL has multiple rules, they are applied based on the priority.
+- If an ACL has multiple rules, they're applied based on the priority.
 After a rule matches the criteria and is applied, no other rules are processed.
 - SDN Port ACLs can be applied to virtual subnets and virtual network adapters.

 > [!NOTE]
 > Port ACL settings are exposed only through PowerShell cmdlets in VMM and can't be configured in the VMM console.

 Using VMM PowerShell, you can also configure Hyper-V port ACLs.
-For more information, see [Hyper-v port ACLs](hyper-v-acls.md).
+For more information, see [Hyper-V port ACLs](hyper-v-acls.md).

 This article provides information on how to create and manage SDN port ACLs by using the VMM PowerShell cmdlets.